-Credit risk within the Treasury Division arises primarily from the investments held by Treasury for liquidity and investment purposes and for income generation purposes.
-This aspect of credit risk is managed by our Treasury Credit Team within our Treasury Division and overseen by Group Lending Risk Oversight.
-Our Treasury Credit Team underwrites all new facilities and monitors existing facilities.
-It also sets and monitors compliance with policy and limits, reporting to the Treasury Lending Risk Committee and then to the Lending Committee, when appropriate.
-In addition, counterparty credit risk arises from the use of derivatives where the market values are positive.
+Credit risk within the Treasury Division arises primarily from the instruments held by Treasury for operational, liquidity and investment purposes.
+This aspect of credit risk is managed by the Treasury Credit Risk function which approves all new credit limits and monitors existing exposures.
+It also sets policy and limits that are approved by the Group's Lending Committee and are responsible for continuous monitoring of exposure through risk reporting and metrics established to measure, mitigate and manage credit risk.